juancarlospaco/nim-gatabase/README.md

 From this `MyClass.meta.Session.query(Memes).all().filter().first()` to this `getMemes()`.

+# For Python Devs

+Remember on Python2 you had like `print "value"`?, on Nim you can do the same for any function, then we made functions to mimic basic standard SQL, like `select "value"` and it worked, its Type-Safe and valid Nim code, you have an ORM that gives you the freedom and power, this allows to support interesting features, like `CASE`, `UNION`, `COMMENT`, etc.

 # Output

 ORM Output is choosed from `GatabaseOutput` [`enum` type](https://nim-lang.github.io/Nim/manual.html#types-enumeration-types), MetaProgramming generates different output code.
 Examples: